commercetools/ui-kit/inputs/creatable-select-input/README.md

 #### Description

-An input component getting a selection from the user.
+An input component getting a selection from the user, and where options can also be created by the user.

 ## Usage